contagon/handbook/handbook/34-finances-and-audits.md

 The primary responsibilities of area auditors and assistant area auditors are to:

 * Provide training on audits and financial policies to priesthood leaders, clerks, audit committees, and stake auditors.
-* Follow up on missing audits unresolved audit exceptions.
+* Follow up on missing audits and unresolved audit exceptions.
 * Encourage financial oversight by leaders and clerks.
 * Perform special audits as assigned.
 ### 34.9.5 Loss, Theft, Embezzlement, or Misappropriation of Church Funds